 STD - chlamydia male; Sexually transmitted disease - chlamydia male; Urethritis - chlamydia

-Chlamydia infection in males is an infection of the urethra.
+Chlamydia infection in males is usually an infection of the urethra.
 The urethra is the tube that drains urine from the bladder.
 It passes through the penis.
 This type of infection is passed from one person to another during sexual contact.

 Related topics are: